rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 - print the public key and the path to the file.
   (See unresolved questions section.)

 There is also a field called `user-id` which is a string chosen by the registry, which is intended to be non-secret and used for identifying the user.
-Cargo requires it to be non-whitespace printable ASCII, registries that need non-ASCII data should base64 encode it.
+Cargo requires it to be non-whitespace printable ASCII.
+Registries that need non-ASCII data should base64 encode it.
 A registry could use something human-readable like the name of the user or the name of the role.
 It could also use something arbitrary like the GUID associated with the row in the permissions table.

 Both fields can be set with `cargo login --registry=name --private-key-path=path userId`.